-Verify that this gives the same output and also that the default value for alt= is "two.sided".
+Question 10: Verify that using the model formula gives the same output and also that the default value for alt= is "two.sided".

 Question 11: Perform a two-sample t-test of the resting heart rate (hr) for males and females.
 Is the difference statistically significant at the $\alpha = 0.10$ level?